| This is the reference page for the HTML pre-processor GTML. It describes

 <<__SYSTEM__(dir)>>

-When you run GTML from the command line, you can define named constants
+Command-line arguments-DWhen you run GTMLfrom the command line, you can define named constants

 This is the same as #define MY_EMAIL fred in the file.